Clastify logo

 Four useful ways to say the same redox story

 Oxidation is a chemical change in which a species loses electrons, increases its oxidation state, gains oxygen, or loses hydrogen.
 Reduction is a chemical change in which a species gains electrons, decreases its oxidation state, loses oxygen, or gains hydrogen.
-Reach for the electron-transfer definition first.
-The oxygen and hydrogen definitions are still useful, especially in organic chemistry and in older inorganic examples.
+Use electron transfer as your first definition.
+The oxygen and hydrogen versions, though, are especially useful in organic chemistry and in some older inorganic examples.

 For example, magnesium is oxidized when it burns: